 - Take Yale’s popular “The Science of Well-Being” course, designed to increase both our happiness and productivity (that’s something we can get on board with!).
-We haven’t tried this one ourselves yet, but it’s had rave reviews so we definitely plan on giving it a go soon.

 - Stay-at-home days are also an ideal time to try out a new recipe.
-Our Cook Like a Pro articles walk you through recipes from some of our favourite HK restaurants.
-Think Three Blind Mice, Uma Nota, TokyoLima and more.
-Or, if sugar calls, whip up some no-bake sweet treats, perfect for small HK apartments.
+Our Cook Like a Pro articles walk you through recipes from some of our favourite Hong Kong restaurants.
+Think Bakehouse, MONO, Club Rangoon and more.
+Or, if sugar calls, whip up some no-bake sweet treats or your very own bubble tea from scratch!

 - While we’re talking about cooking, get ahead with some meal prep.
 You’ll feel very virtuous when you realise how much money you’ll save by not eating out every day.

 - It’s no secret that Sassy HQ is full of bookworms, so days of uninterrupted reading is our ideal way to beat boredom.
 Ask your friends for inspiration (book swap anyone?), or if you still haven’t managed to get through some of last year’s most popular reads, now is the time!
 For bonus point, why not get a head start on this year’s most anticipated titles?

 - Missing your regular pampering appointment?
 Take matters into your own hands with these DIY beauty treatments – light some candles and transform your living room into a makeshift spa.

 - Explore unfamiliar cultures, catch a West End show, roam world famous museums and galleries, all from your living room.
 Yes, we’d much rather be out in the world doing the real thing, but until that day comes, these virtual experiences will keep you more than occupied as we ride this fifth wave.